Machine-King/Carlos_Rodriguez_SJK001_Robotica_UJI/2. Drone Rescue People/README.md

 # Project: Robotics_UJI SJK001 (Carlos_Rodriguez)

-This repository contains the code, usage instructions, explanation of how it works, and performance evaluation for the Unibotics exercise “Follow line”.
+This repository contains the code, usage instructions, explanation of how it works, and performance evaluation for the Unibotics exercise “Drone Rescue People”.

 ## Contents
 - `code/` --> Source code of the three controller versions (P, PD, PID)